 A Ready-to-Build Timber Frame Cape

 The Very Fine House is our modern take on the classic Vermont Timber Frame House.
-It’s a great starter house for a couple or small family.

 Advantages to purchasing a "Very Fine House" from TimberHomes Vermont

 Straightforward: With the Very Fine House you get the “Best of TimberHomes” designs without the additional planning and design cost.